divy3011/daa_assignment/Assignment-05/README.md

 ---

 ## INTRODUCTION
-We can multiply two matrices using a simple divide and conquer approach, which gives the time complexity = O(N^3), but here, we will use Strassen’s algorithm.
-Strassen’s algorithm is basically a divide and conquer approach only but the difference is in the number of recursive calls.
+Divide and conquer algorithm is an efficient algorithm that decompose a given problem into small sub-problems recursively until it is relatively easier to solve those small sub-problems.
+Then the solution to the original problem is computed by combining the solutions to the sub-problems.
+We will be using this to devise algorithm for our problem.